-- The result of a natural inflammation course in the infarction zone is the formation of a full-fledged scar in the place of necrosis. - Maturation of a granulation tissue results in its consolidation followed by a decrease in infarction zone sizes.
-Depending on conditions, they can decrease by 25% or more. - I should remind those who want to strongly intervene in the infarction zone that the phenomena occurring there (inflammation, compensatory and adaptive responses) are protective reactions originated as the result of evolution. - We may intervene in these processes but carefully.
+- The result of a natural inflammation course in the infarction zone is the formation of a fullfledged scar in the place of necrosis - Maturation of a granulation tissue results in its consolidation followed by a decrease in infarction zone sizes - Depending on conditions, they can decrease by 25% or more.

-Mechanisms (Periinfarction Zone)
+- I should remind those who want to strongly intervene in the infarction zone that the phenomena occurring there (inflammation, compensatory and adaptive responses) are protective reactions originated as the result of evolution - We may intervene in these processes but carefully.

+Mechanisms Periinfarction Zone 1

-- Systemic mechanisms and the infarction zone are interconnected through the periinfarction zone, first of all, through its microcirculatory bed. - Wastes from the infarction zone are removed through it, and the products necessary for reparative processes enter there the same way. - The larger the infarction-periinfarction zone interface, the better the mutual effect of the infarction zone and systemic control. - The peri-infarction zone cannot be smaller than that required for uncomplicated healing of the infarction.
+- Systemic mechanisms and the infarction zone are interconnected through the periinfarction zone, first of all, through its microcirculatory bed. - Wastes from the infarction zone are removed through it, and the products necessary for reparative processes enter there the same way.